Open Finance Enablement for Existing Integrations

 Connect Flow

-To support the Open Finance flow, Lean requires you to pass the redirect URLs configured in the previous steps into the SDK’s connect function and ensure that payment permissions are enabled.
+To support the Open Finance and legacy RE payment flows, Lean requires you to pass the redirect URLs configured in the previous steps into the SDK’s connect function and ensure that payment permissions are enabled.
 The full list of arguments would look as follows:

 Payment Only